"Tesla does no marketing" was long one of the business world's favorite factoids. This was never

 If media relations is viewed through a marketing lens, media relations risks being

 dismissed as "the department of things marketing is too introverted to do."
-If it's the

 But if marketing is the side that atrophies, you risk your media relations efforts